Convergence Filters for Efficient Economic MPC of Non-dissipative Systems: CONCLUSION

 \section{CONCLUSION}

-This note used the novel concept of ‘convergence filter’ to be incorporated into EMPC to address the stability issue of the non-dissipative systems.
-We developed a convergence filter-based VHEMPC algorithm with provable feasibility and stability properties, with three alternative iterative procedures for constructing tailored filters.
-Notably, the trade-off among online computational burden, convergence speed, and economic performance can be flexibly tuned via user-defined sequence parameters.
-The effectiveness of the proposed approach was validated through a CSTR simulation.
-Future work will explore the extension to systems with bounded or stochastic disturbance and provide a quantitative analysis of economic performance under varying horizons.
+This note proposed a novel concept termed \textit{convergence filter}, and incorporated it into EMPC to address the stability issue of the non-dissipative nonlinear systems.
+We developed a convergence filter-based VHEMPC algorithm with provable feasibility and stability, with three alternative iterative procedures for constructing tailored convergence filters.
+Notably, the trade-off among online computational burden, convergence speed, and economic performance could be flexibly tuned via user-defined sequence parameters.
+The merits of the proposed approach were validated through a CSTR simulation.
+Future work will focus on the extension of this scheme to nonlinear systems subject to bounded or stochastic disturbances and will provide a rigorous quantitative analysis of economic performance under varying prediction horizons.